100% Film & Television Quality Control & Post

 f.
 Note any program audio problems (ticks, pops, scratches, mutes, low level, missing dialogue etc.)

 g.
-Note other video issues (motion lag, moire, crushed blacks, contaminated blacks, overexposed whites, telecine misfires, framing errors, conversion errors, frame blending, pixel errors, and many other potential problems.)
+Note other video issues (Freeze Frames, motion lag, moire, crushed blacks, contaminated blacks, overexposed whites, telecine misfires, framing errors, conversion errors, frame blending, pixel errors, and many other potential problems.)

 h.
 Make sure that textless material covers all texted shots in program (if applicable)